deepset-ai/COVID-QA/README.md

 ## :bulb: Idea
 - Aggregate FAQs and texts from trustworthy data sources (WHO, CDC ...)
-- Provide an UI where people can ask questions
+- Provide a UI where people can ask questions
 - Use NLP to match incoming questions of users with meaningful answers
 - Users can provide feedback about answers to improve the NLP model and flag outdated or wrong answers
 - Display most common queries without good answers to guide data collection and model improvements